Limit theory for point processes in manifolds: Proofs of Theorems -- Proofs of Theorems 2.1--2.5

-We may follow the argument given after (5.7) of \cite{BPY} to obtain the analogue to (5.9) of \cite{BPY} (with $\NND_{i,n}^m$ instead of the $D_{i,n,k}^g$ of \cite{BPY}).
-We can then continue as in the proof of the case ${\cal K}= \R^d$ of Lemma 5.1 of \cite{BPY}, to conclude the proof. $ $ \\
+We may follow the argument given after (5.7) of \cite{BPY} to obtain the analog to (5.9) of \cite{BPY} (with $\NND_{i,n}^m$ instead of the $D_{i,n,k}^g$ of \cite{BPY}).
+We can then continue as in the proof of the case ${\mathcal K}= \R^d$ of Lemma 5.1 of \cite{BPY}, to complete the proof. \end{pf}